 - 6. Web Analytics

 You can’t determine success or failure of any of your internet marketing activities if you do not track and measure their effectiveness.
-Engaging in any type of marketing campaign online, be it SEO, paid search, display advertising, email marketing, social media or affiliate marketing is like fishing in the dark without any type of web analytics solution in place.
-It is up to you to decide if you want a hosted web analytics solution or run software on your own servers.
+Engaging in any marketing campaign online, be it SEO, paid search, display advertising, email marketing, social media or affiliate marketing is like fishing in the dark without any web analytics solution in place.
+It is up to you to decide if you want a hosted web analytics solution or run software on your servers.
 The options range from free services to very expensive and heavily customizable package.
 You have to determine what solution will work for you, but you have to start with one so don’t put it off.
 Web analytics helps you to determine where to improve your site and your marketing campaigns to channel your resources and money to the things that work and pull it away from the things that don’t work.
 Web analytics is not a cost center if it is done properly.
 It will pay for itself many times over and can make the difference between making and breaking it on the internet.

 - 7. Content Building

 A website is never done.
 It has to change and grow over time.
 This is a natural process to adjust to changes in the market, with maturing in this type of medium and your normal business growth.
-Providing good quality content that is related to what you do, but not necessarily aimed to sell something directly is the best opportunity to increase traffic and exposure of your business.
+Providing good quality content that is related to what you do, but not necessarily aimed to sell something directly is the best opportunity to increase traffic and exposure for your business.
 Most people do not link to pages that only serve the purpose to make a sale.
 This leads to the next step in the process of successful search engine optimization of your website.

 - 8. Link Building